mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 The implementation has to keep track of sent packets in order to build the feedback for a congestion controller described in {{cc-interface}}.
-Each sent packet is mapped to the datagram in which it was sent over QUIC and when the QUIC implementation signals an acknowledgement for a specific datagram, the packet that was sent in this datagram is marked as received.
+Each sent packet is mapped to the datagram in which it was sent over QUIC.
+When the QUIC implementation signals an acknowledgement for a specific datagram, the packet that was sent in this datagram is marked as received.
 Together with the received mark, an estimation of the delay at which the packet was received by the peer can be stored.
-This estimation can be calculated from the RTT exposed by QUIC.
+Assuming the RTT is divided equally between the link from the sender to the receiver and the link back to the sender, this estimation can be calculated using the RTT exposed by QUIC divided by two.

 Depending on the requirements of the used congestion controll algorithm, a feedback report including the information described in {{cc-interface}} can then be generated and passed to the congestion